 A-Z Collection of Cool Animals Challenge

-I is Jaguar Attacks Crocodile Video
+J is for Jaguar Attacks Crocodile Video

 Check out this video of a jaguar taking down a caiman in Brazil’s Pantanal wetlands.
 This exclusive National Geographic video is narrated by Luke Dollar, a conservation scientist who helps manage National Geographic’s Big Cats Initiative.